How Sclerotherapy Works to Remove Spider Veins

 After sclerotherapy, treated veins tend to fade within a few weeks, although occasionally it may require a month to see the full results.
 In some cases, several sclerotherapy treatments may be needed.

-How is Sclerotherapy Done?
+How is a Sclerotherapy procedure performed?

 Sclerotherapy is performed in the doctor’s office and does not require anesthesia.
 The procedure can take 15 minutes to an hour to complete depending on the extent of the damaged veins.